Magikcraft/scriptcraft-modular-arch/README.md

 docker run -it -p 25665:25565 magikcraft/scriptcraft
 ```

+For an example on starting the docker container with SMA plugins, refer to the example in the `test` directory.

+## Note on getting op

 When the server starts, you need to give yourself `op`.
 At the server console, type this:

 ```